-To earn a Ph.D. at Washington University, a student must:
+To earn a PhD in the Graduate School at Washington University, a student must:

 - maintain satisfactory academic progress